vtexdocs/dev-portal-content/docs/guides/Integration-Guides/login-integration-guide/login-integration-guide-webstore-oauth2.md

 | [Access token exchange](#5.-configure-access-token-exchange)                | VTEX                         | Custom __identity provider__ | <p>__Request:__</p><p>- __URL__</p><p>- Content-Type</p><p>- Authorization code key</p><p>- Custom parameters (optional)</p><p>__Response:__</p><p>- Access token key</p><p>- Token duration key</p>                                   |
 | [User information exchange](#6.-configure-user-information-exchange)        | VTEX                         | Custom __identity provider__ | <p>__Request:__</p><p>- __URL__</p><p>- Where to send the access token (bearer token or query string)</p><p>- Access token key (if sent in query string)</p><p>- Custom parameters (optional)</p>  <p>__Response:__</p><p>- User email key</p><p>- User ID key</p><p>- User name key</p> |

-[block:callout]
-{ "type": "warning", "body": "Note that many of the field values indicated in the table are dynamically generated or come from the __identity provider__.
-Because of this, you must define only the key under which this information will be sent to VTEX, so the platform knows how to properly handle each piece of information.
-Examples of this include the _authorization code key_, _token duration key_, and _user email key_." } [/block]
+> ⚠️ Note that many of the field values indicated in the table are dynamically generated or come from the __identity provider__.
+Because of this, you must define only the key under which this information will be sent to VTEX so the platform knows how to handle each piece of information properly.
+Examples include the _authorization code key_, _token duration key_, and _user email key_.

 #### Configuration steps